-The Company's majority stockholder controls another entity, GaAs Labs, LLC (GaAs Labs), which was formerly engaged to provide management services pursuant to an agreement entered into in fiscal year 2008 and amended in December 2010.
+GaAs Labs, LLC (GaAs Labs), a stockholder and a company controlled by one of our directors, was formerly engaged to provide management services pursuant to an agreement entered into in fiscal year 2008 and amended in December 2010.
 Commencing in fiscal year 2009, the Company paid GaAs Labs \$60,000 per month.
-Selling, general and administrative expenses for the three months ended December 30, 2011 include \$180,000 for such services.
+Selling, general and administrative expenses for the three months ended March 30, 2012 include \$180,000 for such services.
 The agreement terminated by its terms concurrently with the closing of the IPO in March 2012.

 In February 2012, the Company entered into a design services agreement with Ubiquiti Networks, Inc. (Ubiquiti).
 Two of the Company's directors are also directors of Ubiquiti.
 An affiliate of one of the directors is also an Ubiquiti stockholder.
 The agreement provides that the Company will provide engineering services to Ubiquiti toward the development of a device.
 The agreement also provides that Ubiquiti will pay the Company up to \$500,000 for such services based on milestone achievement and sets a unit price for any future production orders of such devices.
-Pursuant to the terms of the agreement, the Company received \$100,000 from Ubiquiti during the three months ended December 28, 2012, all of which is included in deferred revenue as of December 28, 2012.
+Pursuant to the terms of the agreement, the Company received \$100,000 from Ubiquiti during the six months ended March 29, 2013.

 In April 2012, the Company entered into an agreement with GaAs Labs whereby GaAs Labs pays the Company for administrative and business development services provided to GaAs Labs on a time and materials basis.
 There are no minimum service requirements or payment obligations and the agreement may be terminated by either party with 30 days notice.
-In the three months ended December 28, 2012, the Company billed GaAs Labs \$84,000 for services provided pursuant to this agreement and has recorded the amount as other income in the accompanying condensed consolidated statements of operations.
+In the three and six months ended March 29, 2013, the Company billed GaAs Labs \$86,000 and \$170,000, respectively, for services provided pursuant to this agreement and has recorded these amounts as other income in the accompanying condensed consolidated statements of operations.